andrex17/ics/README.md

-# ics
+# PLC Communication
-communication with S7-1500 PLC
+This repository allows you to craft packets and communicate with the S7-1500 PLC.